uc-bd2k/GREIN/README.md

 docker ps -a
 ```

 Before starting GREIN, please download the github repository first.
-We have put an example dataset (GSE100075) in the `data` folder.
+We have put an example dataset (GSE22666) in the `data` folder.
-You should keep all the processed datasets with corresponding files in this folder.
+You should keep all the processed datasets with corresponding files (eset.RData, multiqc_report.html, and transcripts.RData) in this folder.
 You can process GEO RNA-seq daatsets using our
 [GREP2](https://github.com/uc-bd2k/GREP2) pipeline.
 If you want to process data on the fly using GREIN, then you will have to run the GREP2 pipeline
-in the backend which will grab the GEO accession ID from the [user_geo_request](https://github.com/uc-bd2k/GREIN/tree/master/data/user_geo_request)
+in the backend (run `GEO_data_processing.R` for any new dataset you want to process and change the parameters accordingly) which will grab the GEO accession ID from
-folder.
-GREIN will look for the log file within this directory.
+the [user_geo_request](https://github.com/uc-bd2k/GREIN/tree/master/data/user_geo_request) folder.
+GREIN will look for the log file within
+this directory.
+After you process the data, you will have to run `after_processing.R` which will update the datatable used by GREIN.

 To start GREIN, open a browser and type in the address bar ``<Host URL>:<available port as specified>``.
 For example `http://localhost:3838` on Mac or Linux systems when 3838 port is used.